nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 ### 2.6 Export Certificates from Keystores

 The channel where sign and TLS certificates of data exchange parties are distributed or published varies between different eDelivery policy domains.
-If you don't know where to publish them, please contact the domain authority of the policy domain where the Access Point is registered.
+If you're not sure where to publish them, please contact the domain authority of the policy domain where the Access Point is registered.
 Whatever the channel is, the first step is to export the certificates from sign and TLS keystores.